 This gage tells you if there could be a problem with your engine oil pressure.

-The engine oil pressure gauge shows the engine oil pressure in psi (pounds per square inch) in the U.S., or kPa (kilopascals) in Canada, when the engine is running.
+The engine oil pressure gage shows the engine oil pressure in psi (pounds per square inch) in the U.S., or kPa (kilopascals) in Canada, when the engine is running.
 Oil pressure should be 20 to 80 psi (140 to 550 kPa).
+On the 3.8 L engine the oil pressure should be between 20 and 120 psi (140 to 827 kPa).
 It may vary with engine speed, outside temperature and oil viscosity, but readings above the red area show the normal operating range.
 Readings in the red area tell you that the engine is low on oil, or that you might have some other oil problem.
 See "Engine Oil" in the Index.